 Scheduled deadlines for examinations and other requirements are extended according to the selected part-time program type.
 The requirement that at least one module must be passed by the end of the second semester (as specified in the exam regulations), remains; the deadline cannot be extended.
 Also fundamental examinations (also called: "bridging courses" or "additional admission requirements") which, incase you have any, are listet in your original letter of admission, still have to be passed in the first year after the start of your master Informatics at the TUM.
 Changing the programm will not result in more time or retake possiblities.

 When switching between program types (50%, 66% or 100%), your credits are taken into the current type of the Informatics M.Sc. program, respectively.
+These recognitions will be made during the course of the first semester after the switch of program type.
+An application for the recognition ist not necessary.

 Standard regulations apply to tuition fees, regardless of the degree program.